npalm/2023-10-06-devopsdays-madrid/slides.md

 ![bg right](assets/road.jpg)

-# Challenges
+# Challenges 🤔 🤔 🤔

-- Hard to start
 - Hard to collaborate
+- Hard to start and deliver
 - Hard to unlock new features
 - Hard to automate common tasks